shu8/Stack-Overflow-Optional-Features/README.md

     - Added more features (mentioned above),
     - Changed `addSBSBtn` function (Side-by-side editing) to use [zsego's](https://github.com/shu8/SE-Answers_scripts/pull/2) rewritten version to add more features: You can now use side-by-side editing in edits, and you can toggle it on and off!
 Thanks zsego! :)
     - Renamed project to `Stack Overflow Optional Features`, as suggested at https://github.com/shu8/Stack-Overflow-Optional-Features/issues/42
+- DEVELOP - v1.8: (mainly a 'behind the scenes' update :)
+    - Fixed a bunch of bugs that had been standing for quite a while
+    - Completed the rename of the project to SOOF (in the CSS and UI elements)

 ---